-Other Resources to Aid Understanding of AIR Models
+Other Resources to Aid Understanding of Verisk Models

-AIR is committed to ensuring that our clients derive maximum value from the models and software they license.
-To that end, AIR offers a multi-tier approach to technical support that includes on- and off-site training and telephone support.
-AIR also offers the AIR Institute Catastrophe Modeling Certification Program-an intensive course designed to meet the industry's growing need for skilled catastrophe risk modelers and managers.
+Verisk is committed to ensuring that our clients derive maximum value from the models and software they license.
+To that end, Verisk offers a multi-tier approach to technical support that includes on- and off-site training and telephone support.
+Verisk also offers the Verisk Institute Catastrophe Modeling Certification Program-an intensive course designed to meet the industry's growing need for skilled catastrophe risk modelers and managers.

-AIR also sponsors various Client Conferences which are great opportunities for our clients to learn about models for different perils, latest model updates and best practices of using AIR software.
-Throughout the year, AIR sponsors webinars to introduce new models, explain model updates, and discuss other relevant topics, all of which will benefit the users.
+Verisk also sponsors various Client Conferences which are great opportunities for our clients to learn about models for different perils, latest model updates and best practices of using Verisk software.
+Throughout the year, Verisk sponsors webinars to introduce new models, explain model updates, and discuss other relevant topics, all of which will benefit the users.

 Extensive software documentation is available, including Touchstone, Touchstone Re User Guides, and guides for input data preparation.
-In addition, AIR has recently introduced a new genre of documentation for regions with complex policy conditions or cat pools.
-These "Using the Model" guides explain in detail how to use the AIR models in Touchstone, Touchstone Re, including any special instructions on importing data and running an analysis.
+In addition, Verisk has recently introduced a new genre of documentation for regions with complex policy conditions or cat pools.
+These "Using the Model" guides explain in detail how to use the Verisk models in Touchstone, Touchstone Re, including any special instructions on importing data and running an analysis.
 Some of the guides currently available are in the United States are:

-- Using the AIR Hurricane Model for the United States in Touchstone - Using the AIR Multiple Crop Insurance (MPCI) Model for the United States - Using the AIR U.S. Hurricane Model for Offshore Assets - Using the AIR Inland Flood Model for the United-States in Touchstone - Using the AIR Severe Thunderstorm Model for the United States - Using Builder's Risk in Touchstone - Using Geocoding in Touchstone - Modeling Industrial Facilities
+Using the Verisk Hurricane Model for the United States in Touchstone

+- Using the Verisk Inland Flood Model for the United-States in Touchstone

+- Using the Verisk Severe Thunderstorm Model for the United States

+- Using Builder's Risk in Touchstone

+- Using Geocoding in Touchstone

+- Modeling Industrial Facilities

-More information on AIR's approach to training and technical support can be found on the Support Overview page of the AIR website.
-Support contact information and 'Using the AIR model' documents are available for other perils, software applications and countries on the AIR's Client Portal.
+More information on Verisk's approach to training and technical support, support contact information and additional "Using the Verisk model" documents are available for other perils, software applications and countries on the Client Portal.

-Information about the AIR Institute Catastrophe Modeling Certification Program can be found at the AIR Institute page.
+Information about the Verisk Institute Catastrophe Modeling Certification Program can be found at the Verisk Institute page.